Must-Know Social Media News Updates of October 2020

 If other social media platform IPOs are any indication, going public could have a significant impact on how the organization operates.

 That being said, Pinterest continues to distance itself from the social network label, describing the platform as ‘a discovery engine’ and ‘a catalog of ideas’.

 Building on Pinterest’s focus on helping its users discover new ideas, the platform this month enhanced its Shop the Look feature.

 Shop the Look was introduced in 2017, identifying matching products so users could buy them.
 The feature was largely managed in association with partner brands and via manual tagging.

 This month’s update fully automates the process, with “Shop the Look” introduced for Home Decor on iOS.

-Advanced image identification technology and other improvements means Pinterest can select products without much human supervision.
-The latest change to Shop the Look will rely on organically matching the products, but brands will be able link their products in pins Pinterest will be drawing on.
+Advanced image identification technology and other improvements mean Pinterest can select products without much human supervision.
+The latest change to Shop the Look will rely on organically matching the products, but brands will be able to link their products in pins Pinterest will be drawing on.

 WhatsApp Turns 10